City of York Council Early Years Funding Policies and Procedures

 Providers must record the attendance of all funded children in a register which meets the requirements of Ofsted and City of York Council (CYC) internal and external audit departments.
 Attendance should be monitored regularly.

-A provider can only claim for the funded entitlement that a child will be accessing at their setting during that term.
-The total amount of funded entitlement claimed for the child must match both the number of hours on the parent declaration form and the attendance register for that child.
+A provider can only claim for the fundedearly education entitlement that a child will be accessing at their setting during that term.
+The total amount of funded early education entitlement claimed for the child must match both the number of hours on the parent declaration form and the attendance register for that child.
 Failure to claim for the correct hours will result in the local authority recouping the funding claimed.

 If there is a safeguarding concern over a child, the provider must contact Multi Agency Safeguarding Hub (MASH) by telephone: 01904 551900 or email: [email protected].